OpenWater Group

 Be present and engaged during sessions.
 Arrive on time and participate actively.

-Participants may be asked to keep cameras on during interactive sessions to support engagement and connection.
-Please accommodate this request when possible.
+Accommodate requests to keep cameras on during interactive sessions to support engagement and connection.

 Mute when not speaking to minimize disruption.